 To View Contextual Information:

-In the Alert Details view Events List or Event Details, hover over an underlined entity.
+1. In the Alert Details view Events List or Event Details, left or right click an underlined entity.
 A context tooltip appears with a quick summary of the type of context data that is available for the selected entity.